hannes/MonetDBLite/README.md

 ###### Notes

-1. MonetDB may hiccup when using network drives.
-Use a MonetDBLite server stored on the same machine as the R session.
+1. MonetDB may hiccup when using network drives, use servers stored on the same machine as the R session.
 2. Failure to specify a database directory - `con <- dbConnect(MonetDBLite::MonetDBLite())` - will initiate the server within your current working directory.

 ## Versatile Data Importation

-##### Copying a data.frame object into a table within the MonetDBLite database
+* Copying a data.frame object into a table within the MonetDBLite database

 An R `data.frame` can be efficiently stored in a table within the database using [`dbWriteTable`](http://www.inside-r.org/packages/cran/DBI/docs/dbWriteTable):